-Owners are often concerned about offering free access to food, as they assume this will lead to obesity.
-In most cases this is not an issue, as long as access to food is through some kind of activity feeder that slows food consumption ( Figure 6 ), and the food is of sufficiently high-protein content.
+Owners are often concerned about offering free access to food, as they assume this will lead to obesity in cats.
+In most cases this is not an issue, as long as access to food is through some kind of activity feeder or feeding toys that slows food consumption ( Figure 6 ), and the food is of sufficiently high-protein content.
 Cats appear to eat to satisfy a protein intake requirement, and as long as they consume their food slowly enough to allow them to reach satiation they tend not to over-consume.
 Although indoor cats are at greater risk of obesity because of a lack of activity, this is best tackled by providing a more stimulating environment, along with appropriate food control, rather than relying solely on dietary restriction.

 By providing free access to food using activity feeders, we can provide a more natural feeding experience for cats that will reduce stress and frustration.
 However, owners may not feel comfortable with this because it removes an opportunity for caregiving.
 One solution that satisfies both owner and cat is to provide food through “hunting games”.
 For example, playing a game with a fishing toy ( Figure 7 ) that starts with stalking the toy as it appears and disappears behind furniture, and gradually progresses through the hunting sequence until it ends with a hidden tasty treat.